apache/flink/docs/ops/state_backends.md

 ## Configuring a State Backend

-State backends can be configured per job.
-In addition, you can define a default state backend to be used when the job does not explicitly define a state backend.
+The default state backend, if you specify nothing, is the jobmanager.
+If you wish to establish a different default for all jobs on your cluster, you can do so by defining a new default state backend in **flink-conf.yaml**.
+The default state backend can be overridden on a per-job basis, as shown below.

 ### Setting the Per-job State Backend